 Peripheral nervous system (PNS): This part of the nervous system connects the central nervous system with the rest of the body.
 The nerves, axons, and ganglia that make up the PNS are found throughout the body in other organs and even in other systems, such as the digestive system, as well as the eyes, ears, nose, and various other locations.
 Messages travel back and forth from the CNS to the muscles, organs, and senses in peripheral areas of the body.
 When sensory neurons carry messages and various forms of sensory information towards the CNS, they are considered afferent fibres.
-When the CNS to the muscles, they are called efferent fibres.
+When the CNS uses motor neurons to carry instructions from the CNS to the muscles, they are called efferent fibres.
 Messages constantly travel back and forth along neurons between the CNS and the periphery.